 Happy guests!

-Now normally, Abi will not clear until the entire table has finished first course.
-But, on occasion, we will have a guest that is oblivious not tuned in to others at the table and will sit and make love to a cluster of grapes beyond a reasonable amount of time.
+Now normally, Abi will wait until entire table has finished first course.
+But, on occasion, we will have a guest that is oblivious not tuned in to others at the table.
+He/she will sit and make love to a cluster of grapes beyond a reasonable amount of time.
 When that happens Abi will clear all others except for the slow poke and his/her spouse/partner.
 We never leave just one person with a plate in front of them.

 With all of that being said, customers/guests can play an equal part of the equation when it comes to less than stellar service.
 In the Court of Table Etiquette, I give you exhibit A: